alex-mckenna/clash-systolic/README.md

     -> RippleAdder stages width
 ```

-The implementation of `SystolicNetwork` for `RippleAdder` is where most of the
+The `SystolicNetwork` instance for `RippleAdder` contains most of the
-complexity is introduced.
-Here we have to
+complexity in the implementation, as it has to

   * split each input `BitVector` into the input for each cell
   * delay each input `BitVector` so input and carry meet cells in sync